-Halfords Group addresses two distinct areas of the UK’s highly-fragmented motoring market – car parts, accessories, consumables and technology; and car servicing and aftercare.
-From the perspective of the former, there is no single equivalent competitor selling all of our product ranges.
+Halfords Group addresses two distinct areas of the UK’s highly-fragmented motoring market: Car Parts, Accessories, Consumables and Technology, and Car Servicing and Aftercare.
+From the perspective of the former, there is no single equivalent competitor selling all of our product ranges in physical locations, with many specialists and generalists now online only.
 In respect of the latter, there are over 30,000 garages in the UK, an estimated two-thirds of which are small independents.

 Our strong heritage and brand mean that Halfords is a destination for consumers who want inspiration and support with their vehicles.
 We continue to make progress in our markets through investment in our stores and colleagues to help deliver innovative products and services to our customers when and where they want them.
 Whilst some of the traditional motoring product markets are in decline, there is opportunity for innovative, unique and differentiated products to be brought to market.
 Halfords is also seeing an increase in service-related sales as more people are preferring to have an expert fit or install products as opposed to performing it themselves.